-The wind farm commenced commissioning of the first turbine on 19 November 2019 and progressively increased the number of turbines operating until reaching first full operation of the wind farm from 4 August 2020 which was the status to 13 August 2021, covering the full reporting period.
-Hunters did undertake Hunting and Culling and maintained established disposal procedures and record-keeping, including use of approved carcass pits (See Section 4.4).
+The wind farm commenced commissioning of the first turbine on 19 November 2019 and progressively increased the number of turbines operating until reaching first full operation of the wind farm from 4 August 2020 and has now been operating for over two years, including the full 2022 reporting period.
+Hunters have continued to undertake Hunting and Culling and maintained established disposal procedures and record-keeping, including use of approved carcass pits (See Section 4.4).
 Deceased stock may be found by landowners or carcass monitoring personnel, but none recorded to date.

 The majority of carcasses are related to hunting and culling by organised hunting groups.
-Road kills on site are rare, due to reduced vehicle speeds.
+Road kills on site are rare, due to reduced vehicle speeds on-site.
 There has also been a low number of avian collisions with turbines.
 Some of the carcasses from avian collisions are collected and stored for identification by ecologists and, in some cases, are placed in a freezer and retained for use in future scavenger trials associated with the intensive bird and bat mortality monitoring program under EPN 10105/1.
 Two Wedge-tailed mortalities occurred during the review period, and both were removed from site for necropsy to obtain relevant information on the Eagle, after which the Eagle specimens were left in the custody of Tasmanian Museum and Art Gallery (TMAG) for research purposes.